What to prepare before designing a website?

 To write articles and blog in a way that builds customer confidence?

 To bring requests for proposals?
 To increase customer quality?

 - Who are your customers?
 Formulate what (narrowest possible) market you are addressing!

 - What problem does it solve for your company’s customers?

 - Your mission statement

 Why is your company the best choice to solve the problem outlined?

-- Describe as shortly as possible what solutions your company offers to a given problem so that your customer can make the best possible decision.
+- Describe as briefly as possible what solutions your company offers to a given problem so that your customer can make the best possible decision.